 Jason Harlacher, Ph.D., is an MTSS Specialist in the Office of Learning Supports with over 15 years of experience in education.
 Dr. Harlacher previously worked as a school psychologist in Oregon, Nevada, and Utah, and as a consultant on schoolwide tiered models at both the district- and state-level.
 Most recently, he worked as a researcher with Marzano Research.
 He authored Designing Effective Classroom Management and coauthored Practitioner’s Guide to Curriculum Based Evaluation in Reading.
 He presents nationally on various topics and is an adjunct professor within the Denver metro area.
 Dr. Harlacher earned his master’s degree in School Psychology from Utah State University, and his doctorate degree in School Psychology is from the University of Oregon.

-Samantha Lyon, M.A., is an MTSS Specialist within the CDE Office of Learning Supports, providing assistance in statewide efforts to build capacity in districts and BOCES to implement and maintain a Multi-Tiered System of Supports (MTSS).
-Over the past ten years, Ms. Lyon has worked in a wide range of educational settings developing, implementing, and assessing large-scale educational programs.
+Samantha Lyon, M.A., is an MTSS Specialist within the Office of Learning Supports.
+Prior to coming to the CDE, Ms. Lyon worked at the University of North Carolina at Chapel Hill.
+She has worked in a wide range of educational settings developing, implementing, and assessing large-scale educational programs.
+She has also held positions at both schools, and at the district level in California, Colorado and North Carolina.
 She earned an M.A. in Educational Foundations, Policy, and Practice from the University of Colorado at Boulder.

-Sean Taylor, M.Ed., MTSS Specialist, has over 24 years of experience in education.
+Sean Taylor, M.Ed., is an MTSS Specialist, for the Office of Learning Supports.
+He has over 24 years of experience in education.
 In Texas, he served as a Special Education teacher, as well as an Assistant Principal for both elementary and high school.
 In Colorado, he has served as: middle school Special Education teacher, elementary school Principal, Director of Assessment, and Director of Academics.
 He has developed many structures for Colorado school districts, led professional development, and co-chaired the Post-Secondary Workforce Readiness Committee in partnership with Colorado higher education.
 His work in a variety of educational settings has given him an opportunity to implement and facilitate a variety of MTSS strategies at the classroom, building, and district levels.